J4NN0/wordlist-generator/README.md

    - main.c -> the main menu

-   Compile the main.c with gcc (or a compiler uploading both file .c and file .h) and enjoy!
+   Compile the *.c with gcc (or a compiler uploading both file .c and .h) and enjoy!
    File .c and .h have to be in the same sub-folder.

 # Note